Chicago-style barbecue: South Side and West Side

 In 1954, the aquarium smoker, which is named after its resemblance to a fish tank, was invented in Chicago.
 These smokers allowed smoked meats to be prepared indoors during the winter.
 They are fully enclosed except for a metal chimney that vents the smoke outside, allowing for fully indoor cooking.
 Glass panels on the sides of the smoker allow the cook to see inside.
 The wood for smoking the meat is typically placed below, allowing it to cook quickly.
 The temperature of the smoker is controlled by spraying the fire with a garden hose if it gets too hot.

 This style of smoker became common in the South Side and West Side of Chicago.
 Hardwoods, like hickory and oak, are usually used in those neighborhoods.
 Charcoal may also be used as fuel.
 A thin, tomato-based barbecue sauce is used in South Side and West Side barbecue.
 Some Chicago restaurants also serve mild sauce, which can include various ingredients such as barbecue sauce and ketchup.

 Rib tips, the cartilaginous end pieces left from butchering St. Louis–style ribs, became popular in the South Side of Chicago because of their low cost.
 The gelatinousness of the rib gives it a chewy exterior when cooked.
 The establishment of the meatpacking industry in Chicago, especially the Union Stock Yards, also contributed to the choice of cuts prepared in the South Side, where off-cuts of meat were cheaply available.
 Early African-American-owned barbecue restaurants are credited with the popularization of this dish.
 Delta-style Chicago ribs are smoked in aquarium smokers.
 A distinctive style of boiled ribs developed in the Eastern European community, which frequently boiled meats.

-Hot links are commonly served in combination with rib tips, as "tip-link" barbecue.
+Hot links are sausages, usually pork, commonly served in combination with rib tips, as "tip-link" barbecue.
 This combination is typically served with French fries and sliced white bread.
 Fried chicken with barbecue sauce, called "barbecue chicken" in Chicago, is also frequently served by South Side restaurants like Harold's Chicken Shack.